What Does the Bible Say About Trusting in God?

 What does the Bible say about trusting God?

-It seems like everywhere I look in the Bible there is something to be understood and applied when it comes to trusting in God.
-I suppose I could write a blog per week, for the rest of my life, on what the Bible says about trusting God and not even come close to exhausting all there is to say on the matter.
+It seems like everywhere I look, there are Bible verses with something to be understood and applied when it comes to trusting in God.
+I suppose I could write a blog per week, for the rest of my life, on what God’s Word says about trusting God and not even come close to exhausting all there is to say on the matter.

 Thus saith the LORD; Cursed [be] the man that trusteth in man, and maketh flesh his arm, and whose heart departeth from the LORD.
 Jeremiah 17:5 KJV